NFL uniform numbers: Prior to 1973

-The AAFC of the 1940s, which would later merge with the NFL, had a different numbering system with quarterback in the 60s (Otto Graham), fullbacks in the 70s (Marion Motley), halfbacks in the 80s, ends in the 50s (Mac Speedie), tackles in the 40s (Lou Groza), guards in the 30s, and centers in the 20s (Frank Gatski).
-When the AAFC merged with the NFL in 1950, the AAFC players kept their old uniform numbers which caused confusion and resulted in the NFL going to a standard numbering system in 1952.
+The All-America Football Conference (AAFC) of the 1940s, which later merged with the NFL, had a different numbering system with quarterback in the 60–69 range (Otto Graham), fullbacks in the 70–79 range (Marion Motley), halfbacks in the 80–89 (Don Greenwood) and 90–99 range (Tommy Colella), ends in the 50–59 range (Mac Speedie), tackles in the 40–49 range (Lou Groza), guards in the 30–39 range (Bill Willis), and centers in the 20–29 range (Frank Gatski).
+When the AAFC merged with the NFL in 1950, the AAFC players kept their old uniform numbers, which caused confusion and resulted in the NFL going to a standard numbering system in 1952.
 This resulted in many star players having to change their numbers mid-career.
 Examples are Otto Graham going from 60 to 14, Norm Van Brocklin going from 25 to 11, Marion Motley going from 76 to 36, and Tom Fears going from 55 to 80.

-The American Football League of the 1960s, which would also later merge with the NFL, used essentially the same numbering system as the NFL with some exceptions, mostly pertaining to wide receivers, who were allowed to wear numbers in the teens and 20s (as the AFL had a greater priority toward offense, the league often made use of flankers, receivers positioned in the backfield).
-The AFL's numbering system also allowed for the use of a double-zero as a number, which was used by future Hall of Famer Jim Otto, center for the Oakland Raiders; after wearing the number 50 in his rookie season, switched to 00 (which was said as 'aught, oh', a homonym of Otto), which he wore for the remainder of his career.
+The American Football League (AFL) of the 1960s, which also later merged with the NFL, used essentially the same numbering system as the NFL with some exceptions, mostly pertaining to wide receivers, who were allowed to wear numbers in the teens and 20s (as the AFL had a greater priority toward offense, the league often made use of flankers, receivers positioned in the backfield).
+The AFL's numbering system also allowed for the use of a double-zero as a number, which was used by future Hall of Fame player Jim Otto, center for the Oakland Raiders; after wearing the number 50 in his rookie season, he switched to 00 (which was said as 'aught, oh', a homonym of Otto), which he wore for the remainder of his career.

 1973 standardization

 The NFL imposed a more rigid numbering system in 1973.
 When it went into effect, players who had played in the league before the 1973 season were given a grandfather clause to continue wearing their now-prohibited numbers.
-Pro Football Hall of Fame wide receivers Cliff Branch and Charlie Joiner were the last players to be covered by the clause, wearing numbers 21 and 18 respectively through the 1986 NFL season, after which they both retired.
-(In Joiner's case, was also the last active AFL player in the NFL at that point.)
-The 1973 system is still in place today, though some changes have been made periodically since then as team rosters have grown and as greater flexibility has been needed to deal with changing roster demands.
+Pro Football Hall of Fame wide receiver Charlie Joiner was the last player covered by the clause, wearing number 18 through the 1986 NFL season, after which he retired (Under the current jersey system, Joiner's #18 would have been allowed for a wide receiver to wear).
+Joiner was also the last active player who began his career in the AFL.
+The last player to be grandfathered who wore a number that would not have been allowed under the current jersey system was Julius Adams, who retired in 1985 wearing the number 85 as a defensive end, although Adams did return to play in 1987 wearing the number #69.